alancunha26/Dotfiles/README.md

 ![img](Extras/previews/05.png)

 </details>

-## Installation

-Currently, only manual installation is supported, but in the near future I hope to write an automatic installation script for each platform supported.

-### Arch Linux (Hyprland)

-> [!tip]
-> For a reference list of all packages used, you can [check below](#arch-linux-packages).

 This is my primary environment and where most of my daily usage happens, so it's much more mature when compared to my dotfiles for other environments.